oycyc/cough-cough/README.md

 - make it change counter after 'Continue' button of result bc both things changing lots of action brain can't focus
 - countryHealthStatus() more conditions
 - longer prompt on mobile, counter blocks a lil
+- if multiple counters exceeed, have different screen

 ## images
 - new background animation pic ideas? :